Essential Works

 2020

 Since lockdown began in March 2020, Gómez-Peña and La Pocha Nostra have adopted a ¨hybrid lifestyle¨ where virtuality, media & film provide ways to continue creating work and reaching trans-national “live” audiences from different locations.
-As a collective, LPN never stopped creating and presenting performances, continually pushing the boundaries of how to adapt performance, installation, spoken word and living archives to the new enhanced virtual formats and the challenges posed by confinement.
+As a collective, LPN never stopped creating and presenting performances, continually pushing the boundaries of how to adapt live art to virtual formats and the creative challenges posed by confinement.

 Here is a selection of work that emerged from the heart of the multiple pandemics:

-Since 2020, la Pocha Nostra has presented a series of Zoom Broadcasts and bi-monthly virtual events including spoken word solos, poetry slams, intellectual salons, classroom visits, international performance workshops & festivals - involving all Pocha Members and special guests from around the world.
+Starting 2020, La Pocha Nostra presented a series of Zoom Broadcasts and bi-monthly virtual events including spoken word solos, poetry slams, intellectual salons, classroom visits, international performance workshops & festivals - involving all Pocha Members of that time plus special guests from around the world.

-A pedagogical milestone was hosting La Pocha Nostra’s first ever VIRTUAL bi-national annual international workshop.
+A pedagogical milestone was hosting La Pocha Nostra’s first ever virtual international workshop.
 This experiment spanned over five weekly sessions beginning in early August 2020 and involved 36 artists from 10 different countries.
-The final event culminated in a wild performance art + film marathon open to the virtual public.
+The final event culminated in a wild performance art + film marathon free and open to the virtual public.

 Zoom performance by Micha Espinosa, (2021)